CareFlight: CareFlight Today

 Today, CareFlight uses a fleet of helicopters, jet aircraft, turbo-prop planes and road vehicles, across Australia.

 In Sydney, CareFlight's rapid response helicopter, with a specialist doctor and critical care paramedic on board, attend to critically ill or injured patients performing treatments including roadside surgery and blood and plasma transfusions.

 CareFlight retrieves seriously ill and injured patients from outback Northern Territory using helicopters, turbo prop planes and aeromedical jets as part of the Top End Medical Retrieval Service.
 CareFlight has operated this service (TEMRS) under an agreement with the Northern Territory Government since 1 January 2013.
 This agreement followed an open tender in 2011 to provide an integrated aeromedical service in the Top End.

 CareFlight provides helicopter search and rescue services to organisations such as the Australian Maritime Safety Authority and provides pilots, aircrew and engineers to assist organisations such as New South Wales Rural Fire Service manage bushfire threats.
 They also provide critical and emergency care trained doctors to New South Wales Ambulance for fixed wing, rotary wing and road ambulance operations.

 Seriously ill and injured interstate and internationally are treated and transferred via helicopter, turbo prop aeroplanes and jets.
 Patients are also transferred using specially modified road transport vehicles for specialist treatment in major hospitals.

 Aircraft

 In February 2021, CareFlight launched their Airbus H145 helicopter.
 The H145 was chosen for CareFlight's rapid response helicopter service as it can reach patients in its service area within 15 minutes.

 In April 2021, CareFlight NT launched their Gulfstream G150 jet, Australia's first medical jet capable of transporting patients from south-east Asia.
 The G150 can fly 5,300 kilometres at a speed of 1,000 km/h, allowing it to travel from its base in Darwin to Sydney and Melbourne in under four hours.

 Board and governance

 CareFlight's board monitors and reviews the company's compliance with its statutory obligations ensuring it meets its legal obligations.
-Andrew Refshauge is the chairperson of the board, and Mick Frewen is the chief executive officer.
+The Honorable Bradley Hazzard is the chairperson of the board, and Peter Broschofsky is the chief executive officer.